 It was a true light bulb moment.

-Where does the heat come from that burns us when we discuss FIRE?
+Where does the heat come from when we discuss FIRE with colleagues, partners, or friends?

-It comes from the two components that allow us to achieve FIRE and then embolden us to want to talk about it:
+It comes from the three components that allow us to achieve FIRE and then embolden us to want to talk about it:

 Group 1: The Joneses